 Picking the best cheap smartwatch can feel confusing when there are so many options out there.
 It mostly depends on your budget and taste.
 The majority of them allow you to track your fitness workouts as well as send over notifications as and when needed, all without breaking the bank.
 A cheap smartwatch might not have every feature possible but it's still sufficient to keep your tech loving heart happy as well as your bank balance.

-Every watch here is £150 / $150 or less, which means a few decent recent options like the Huawei Watch GT 2e miss out.
-However, the price cap does mean we can include excellent well-priced options like the Fitbit Versa Lite and TicWatch E2 which should suit everyone's tastes and needs.
+The best cheap smartwatches here are all £150/$150 or less.
+That means a few decent recent options like the Huawei Watch GT 2e miss out but there's still room for the likes of the Fitbit Versa Lite and TicWatch E2.
+Both watches should suit everyone's tastes and needs.

 While the best cheap smartwatches are, well, cheap, some of them still have useful extra features like NFC for mobile payments as well as GPS for phone-less run tracking.
 Whether you need such features depends on your plans so be willing to make concessions to get the right balance for you.
 Be sure to read each individual review for a full run down so you can make the best decision for your lifestyle.

 You've probably already heard of the Fitbit Versa in your search for a new smartwatch, but did you know the company now has a less feature-rich and therefore more affordable version of it?
 It's called the Fitbit Versa Lite, and it's now our best cheap smartwatch.

 It isn't the most comprehensive smartwatch experience as notifications are limited, you can't listen to music and there's no contactless payment tech, but all of that said, if you're looking for an attractive timepiece that tracks your workouts as well as offering a few basic smartwatch features this may suit you.